wrathematics/coop/README.md

 ## Benchmarks

+Here we provide some benchmarks for dense matrices.
+The package also has vector-vector methods for each operation, and a sparse method for cosine similarity.
+These also perform quite well, but in the case of the former are generally not performance intensive, and in the case of the latter, I am not aware of any other sparse cosine similarity implementations available to R.

 All of these benchmarks can be found in the source tree of this package, under `fastco/inst/benchmarks`.
 Implementation details can be found in the package vignette.
 All tests performed using: